tapsellorg/TapsellDocument/src/jekyll/docs/mediation/android/android-en.md

 ```

 ### Android 13 support
-Apps updating their target API level to 33 (Android 13) will need to declare a Google Play services permission in the manifest file in `Assets\Plugins\Android\AndroidManifest.xml` as follows:
+Apps updating their target API level to 33 (Android 13) will need to declare a Google Play services permission in the manifest file as follows:

 ```xml
 <uses-permission android:name="com.google.android.gms.permission.AD_ID"/>